bluluke/katas/README.md

 ## Javascript Function Descriptions:
+longest: from an input of 2 strings, returns string containing one instance of each letter present in either of the 2 string inputs in alphabetical order and lowercase.

 getSum: returns total of 2 integer inputs in addition to all integer values between the 2 integer inputs.

 evenOrOdd: returns "Even" or "Odd depending on whether input integer is even or odd.